Jester64/R6_Weather_WebApp/README.md

 <h3/>4.
 Start the dev server</h3>

+Open cmd and go to File project location.
 Use the following command to run both the Laravel server and frontend together:

     composer run dev